rohan911438/SafeTx-Protocol/README.md

 ### 5️⃣ Access the Dashboard

 1. Navigate to `http://localhost:5173`
-2. Click "Connect Phantom Wallet"
+2. Click "Connect Phantom Wallet" (or "Connect Wallet" in top bar)
 3. Approve the connection
-4. You'll be redirected to `/dashboard` with **live Solana devnet metrics**!
+4. You'll be on `/dashboard` with **live Solana devnet metrics**!
+5. Toggle "SSE ON" to switch to real-time streaming (via `/api/events/stream`)

 ## API Endpoints